Index a String in Rust

 Posted on Fri 08 December 2023 in tech

 As a relative newcomer to Rust, with experience programming in C and C++, I am used to being able to directly index a String.
 In these languages, indexing a string is a simple operation.
-However, in …
+However, in Rust, things are …

 Continue reading